Kazan: Middle Ages

 According to the official version adopted today, the city was founded more than 1,000 years ago.
 The estimated date of the urban settlement on the site of Kazan is 1004–1005 AD.
 The reason for this dating was found during excavations in the Kazan Kremlin – a Czech coin, dated by the Board of St. Wenceslaus (presumably, coinage 929–930 years) and the earliest Czech coin, the remains of masonry and wooden city fence, handicrafts and utensils (Hungarian type lining, women's beads, etc.), as well as other artifacts with less obvious dating.
 According to official statements, experts from 20 cities of Russia and 22 countries of the world were involved in the study of findings related to the age of Kazan.

-Kazan was a border post between Volga Bulgaria and two Finnic peoples—the Mari and Udmurt.
-Another vexatious question is where the citadel was built originally.
-Archaeological explorations have produced evidence of urban settlement in three parts of the modern city: in the Kremlin; in Bişbalta at the site of the modern Zilantaw monastery; and near the Qaban lake.
+Kazan was a border post between Volga Bulgaria and two Finno-Ugric peoples—the Mari and Udmurt.
+Another question is where the citadel was built originally.
+Archaeological explorations have produced evidence of urban settlement in three parts of the modern city: in the Kremlin; in Bişbalta at the site of the modern Zilantaw monastery; and near the Kaban lake.
 The oldest of these seems to be the Kremlin.

-After the Mongols ravaged the Bolğar and Bilär territories in the 13th century, the surviving Bulgars recovered in numbers and a small number of Kipchaks were assimilated from which they adopted their language (the so-called Bulgarism), or Kipchaks and Bulgars mixed to create a modern Kazan-Tatar population.
-Some Tatars also went to Lithuania, brought by Vytautas the great.
-Kazan became the center of the Principality, which was dependent on The Golden Horde.
-In the 13th and 14th centuries, Kazan was growing, becoming an important trade and political center within The Golden Horde.
-The growth of the city was also promoted by the successful geographical location at the intersection of major trade routes connecting East and West.
-During the same period, the minting of currency began with the indication of the place of minting—"Bulgar al-Jadid", that is, a New Bulgar.

 In 1438, the Bulgar fortress Kazan (ISKE-Kazan) was captured by the ousted Golden Horde Khan Ulugh Muhammad, who killed the local Prince Swan and moved the fortress to a modern place (according to Russian Chronicles).
 The city became the capital of the Khanate of Kazan.
 The city Bazaar, Taş Ayaq (stone foot) has become the most important shopping center in the region, especially for furniture.
 Handicraft production also flourished, as the city gained a reputation for its leather and gold products, as well as the wealth of its palaces and mosques.

 Kazan had trade relations with Moscow, Crimea, Turkey, and other regions.